dhellmann/pymotw/PyMOTW/threading/index.rst

 Re-entrant Locks
 ================

-Normal Lock objects cannot be acquired more than once, even by the same thread.
+Normal :class:`Lock` objects cannot be acquired more than once, even by the same thread.
 This can introduce undesirable side-effects if a lock is accessed by more than one function in the same call chain.

 .. include:: threading_lock_reacquire.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, since both functions are using the same global lock, and one calls the other, the second acquisition fails and would have blocked if we did not tell acquire() not to block.
+In this case, since both functions are using the same global lock, and one calls the other, the second acquisition fails and would have blocked if we did not tell :func:`acquire()` not to block.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_lock_reacquire.py'))
 .. }}}
 .. {{{end}}}

-In a situation where separate code from the same thread needs to "re-acquire" the lock, use an RLock instead.
+In a situation where separate code from the same thread needs to "re-acquire" the lock, use an :class:`RLock` instead.

 .. include:: threading_rlock.py
     :literal:
     :start-after: #end_pymotw_header

-The only change to the code from the previous example was substituting RLock for Lock.
+The only change to the code from the previous example was substituting :class:`RLock` for :class:`Lock`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_rlock.py'))